hsmith-dev/harrisonsmith.dev-website/README.md

-# LightSpeed
+# harrisonsmith.dev website

 ## About

-LightSpeed A fast, simple, and privacy-respecting Jekyll theme.
-This theme acts as a landing page / personal website with post support.
-This theme was primarily created to act as a template for my personal website.
+A simple website adapted from tajacks/lightspeed for harrisonsmith.dev which is a personal website to find updates from Harrison Smith, or contact him.

 ## Requirements